AXIS5hacker/DNX-Note-Width-Changer/README.md

 # DNX-Note-Width-Changer
 A tool for changing the note width in a Dynamix Fanmade Chart.

-Created by AXIS5.
+Created by AXIS5(a.k.a.AXIS5Hacker).

-Special thanks to [i0ntempest](https://github.com/i0ntempest) for helping me debugging.
+Special thanks to [i0ntempest](https://github.com/i0ntempest) for helping me debugging and making the Makefile.

 The application is a console application.